andrew/ultimate-awesome/README.md

 - [awesome-python-backend](https://github.com/Eldar1205/awesome-python-backend) - Index for online reading materials in order to learn Python and backend development/engineering concepts from scratch and develop a mastery sufficient for Senior/Principal Backend Engineers and Data Engineers.
 - [awesome-snmp](https://github.com/eozer/awesome-snmp) - A curated list of awesome SNMP libraries, tools, and other resources.
 - [Awesome-Quantum-Games](https://github.com/HuangJunye/Awesome-Quantum-Games) - A (not really) complete list of quantum games.
+- [Awesome-Security-Resources](https://github.com/Johnson90512/Awesome-Security-Resources) - This repository is for tools, guides, cheatsheets, and anything else related to learning all different aspects of security.
 - [awesome-milligram](https://github.com/milligram/awesome-milligram) - A curated list of Milligram resources.
 - [awesome-next](https://github.com/next-theme/awesome-next) - 😎 Theme NexT, AWESOME NexT!.
 - [awesome-spanner](https://github.com/rakyll/awesome-spanner) - A curated list of awesome Google Cloud Spanner references, tools, libraries and more.